mmomtchev/nobind/README.md

 // They consist of two simple classes templated on the C++ type
 // (the C++ type is the determning type)
-// This one will be called whenever nobind needs to convert
+// This one will be called whenever nobind17 needs to convert
 // a JS argument to C++ int
 template <> class FromJS<int> {
   int val_;